 Masterpiece Stories

-The Architect’s Dream was a favorite of mine when I used to teach the concepts of rhythm and harmony to my design students.
-Thomas Cole, the founder of the Hudson River School, created this work in 1840 for fellow American, Ithiel Town.
+The Architect’s Dream was a favorite of mine when I taught my design students the concepts of rhythm and harmony.
+Thomas Cole, the founder of the Hudson River School, created this work in 1840 for fellow American Ithiel Town.
 Town was an influential architect who brought the Egyptian, Graeco-Roman, and Gothic styles back in vogue in America.
 Cole riffed on this, deftly combining these disparate styles—separated by centuries — into one precise, beautiful masterpiece of the architectural genre.

 Thomas Cole, The Architect’s Dream, 1840, Toledo Museum of Art, Toledo, OH, USA.